 works: So what are you asking?

 BD: How does the H2O molecule work so that life is totally dependent on it?
-What is going on there?
+What's going on there?
 People have cured themselves of diseases just by drinking good water.
-How vital is it to our survival as biodynamic critters-and for all biodynamic systems-to have what I would call living water, water that is alive, that has lots of oxygen, that moves like this [waves]?
+How vital is it to our survival as biodynamic critters - and for all biodynamic systems - to have what I would call living water, water that has lots of oxygen, that moves like this [waves]?

 works: The molecules move like that?